 2. Push WordPress Files from Cloudways to GitHub Repository

-Now, I need to Push all files and folders from WordPress application to GitHub repository.
+Now, I will Push all files and folders from WordPress application to our brand new GitHub repository.
 I’m assuming, you have signed up with Cloudways and installed WordPress as your application.
-And using it for our today’s guide.
+And using it for this article.

 Log in to SSH Terminal